RealistAI/bq_migration_automation_tool/README.md

 ## Setup
 the service consists of 4 portions as indicated by the Makefile.
-The first part of the Makefile will install all the required dependencies for the BigQuery Migration service.
+The first part of the Makefile `make install`, will install all the required dependencies for the BigQuery Migration service.

 setup.py is run in each separate make command. the setup.py script will clone the required repos into the local file system.
 If the given Github repo exists already in our local file system, we will